What is an Applicant Tracking System?

 Here is a sample sequence to consider:

-For too long, search committees have been asked which candidates they “liked best” or “were good fits for the job.”
+For too long, search committees have been asked which candidates they "liked best" or "were good fits for the job."
 Those processes invite the influence of bias and do not allow for a disciplined evaluation.
-The following evaluation methods make evaluations easier and more consistent, provide a way to standardize feedback, and ensure the applicant has the knowledge, skills, and competencies you’re looking for.
+The following evaluation methods make it easier and more consistent, provide a way to standardize feedback, and ensure the applicant has the knowledge, skills, and competencies you’re looking for.

 On a five-point scale, one might be considered poor, and five considered excellent.
 For each competency, panelists score the candidate’s answers.